 Newcastle West is home to Desmond Castle, which has stood in the town since the Middle Ages.
 Free, guided tours of the castle are available, and make sure to check out the Castle Demesne public park too, which is full of family-friendly amenities, including a skatepark.
 There’s plenty of places to stop for food or a treat too.
 Try out the homemade Belgian waffles at Marguerite’s Bakery or traditional food at Dan Cronin’s Bar & Bistro.

 Barnagh is only a short hike away, where you’ll see the cast-iron railway bridge known as Ferguson’s Viaduct, walk through the 115-metre Barnagh Tunnel, and look over the whole of Limerick County and beyond from the picnic area at the peak.
+Also, located at Barnagh Greenway Hub, Platform 22 offers barista style coffee, freshly baked goods, milkshakes and ice-cream for you to enjoy in spacious outdoor and indoor dining areas.

 In Abbeyfeale, you can take in some Irish music from the Sliabh Luachra tradition and explore the town’s history through the heritage trail.
 You can also check out the multi-award winning Abbeyfeale Town Park or check out some of the local eateries like the Gourmet Green or one of the many authentic local pubs and restaurants.
 Visit the tranquil forest of Tullig Wood to the village of Templeglantine, where the Devon Inn’s outdoor dining area is a perfect stop for an al fresco lunch.